michaeldavidpryor/michaeldavidpryor/README.md

 # Hello

 ### I love to learn and work hard.
-Fortunately I do that everyday working in web development.
+Fortunately, I do that everyday working in web development.

 ----